Benefits of a Yoga Practice

 • We take our yoga seriously, but not ourselves.

 • Our classes are taught by experienced teachers with a wealth of information from a variety of yoga traditions.
+Ravi has been teaching since 1990, and Char since 1996.
 We are traditionally trained through classic lineages.

-• You will receive personal attention and adjustments.
+• You will receive personal attention, whether online, inside or outdoors.
 Our goal as teachers is to help our students deepen their practice, and giving feedback is an essential part of that.